MikeHughesKent/PyHoloscope/docs/source/contributing.rst

 ^^^^^^^^^^^^

 There are two sets of tests in the test folder, integration tests and unit tests.
-Both sets of tests can be run using the run_all_tests.py script each folder.
-Tests in the unit_tests folder use the unittest pacakge and rely on asserts, while tests in the integration_tests folder are to test correctness of output and rely on manual inspection of the output images.
+Both sets of tests can be run using the run_all_tests.py script in each folder.
+Tests in the unit_tests folder use the unittest package and rely on asserts, while tests in the integration_tests folder are to test correctness of output and rely on manual inspection of the output images.